stef/libopaque/php7/README.md

 $rec, $export_key = opaque_register($pwd, $idU, $idS, $cfg, $skS);
 ```

+The function expects these paramters:

+ - `$pwd` is the user's password.
+ - `$idU` is the clients ID,
+ - `$idS` is the servers ID,
+ - `$cfg` is an array containing the envelope configuration,
+ - `$skS` is an optional explicitly specified server long-term key

+This function returns:

+ - `$rec` should be stored by the server associated with the ID of the user.
+ - `$export_key` is an extra secret that can be used to encrypt
+   additional data that you might want to store on the server next to
+   your record.

 ## 4-step registration

 Registration as specified in the IRTF CFRG draft consists of the